clojuredus/clojure-coding-dojo/README.md

 Koans](http://clojurescriptkoans.com/), where you can interactively test out Clojure / ClojureScript and get familiar with the syntax.

-After this, you can use the katas from this repository or browser [exercism.io](http://exercism.io/languages/clojure/about) to get more exercises.
+After this, you can use the katas from this repository or browse to [exercism.io](http://exercism.io/languages/clojure/about) to get more exercises.

 ## Start hacking